celalaygar/Spring-Framework-5/README.md

 ###### Second step : run the project

 #### - spring-mvc-hibernate

-this project consist (insert, update and delete) methods with hibernate and spring framework 5.
+Spring MVC Hibernate MySQL Integration CRUD Example.
+This project consist (insert, update and delete) methods with hibernate and spring framework 5.
 ###### First step : write the sql query into mysql workbench for mysql database
 ##### SQL QUERY
 ```